 - Jail time: up to nine years

 Note that these are only basic penalties for an arson conviction.
 In some circumstances, the penalties for an act of arson can be much harsher.
-A property crimes lawyer in Los Angeles can go over all of the potential results of an arson conviction with you today.
+A property crimes lawyer in Los Angeles can go over the potential results of an arson conviction with you today.

 The Defenses for Arson Charges in California